sakeena81/OCT2020-4WEEK/README.md

 (I know what you're thinking... just seven?)

-mind you there was one aspect that stood out for me... *Be as **creative** as you'd like with the design of the application*
+There was one aspect that stood out for me... *Be as **creative** as you'd like with the design of the application*

 ## How I expected the challenge to go.
+Personally, four weeks of being highly caffeinated.
+Other than that, the requirements were not easy, however my mindset was to complete everything, by using what I had learnt from the training, we also had recordings of the class time with QA and my notes to refer back to.

-## what went well
+## What went well

+The basic construct of the table was easy, and any HTML was straightforward as long as you keep to the basic principals there should be no issues.
+Furthermore creating the style sheet was the most enjoyable.
+I am very much a visual learner, and it was aesthetically pleasing to see how a item I have been working on looked less like a seventies text book diagram, mind you my 7 year old did choose the colours for the HR table, and it did look like a roll of 'parma violets'

-## what didnt go as planned?
+## What didnt go as planned?

+Where do i start?...

+firstly I had hardcoded the records into the table, visually it loomked more or less perfect, and my trainer was impressed...till he saw the code.
+So had to start that again. the second time round, I had managed to make what seemed to be a sata submission form for HR, but the code was mostly in HTML.
 ## Possible improvements for future challenges